saemeqamar2024/ParisOlympics2024/README.md

 - The USA won 126 medals in total, which was the highest number.
 Team GB came 3rd with 65 medals, and France (the host nation) came 4th with 64 medals.
 - The oldest athlete to have won a Gold medal was Isabell Werth, from Germany, at the age of 54.
-- The youngest athlete to have won a Gold medal was Arisa Trew, from Australia, at the age of 14 year old.
+- The youngest athlete to have won a Gold medal was Arisa Trew, from Australia, at the age of 14.
 - The athlete to have won the most Gold medals was the French swimmer Leon Marchand, who won 4 Gold medals.